UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

       environment: uat
 ```

-Once you are ready, you can sign the `.drone.yml` and push the changes to the remote repository.
+Once you are ready, you can push the changes to the remote repository.
 In your main repository you can add the following step:

 ```yaml
 trigger_deploy: